Health Library

 Oral cancer may be discovered when the dentist does a routine cleaning and examination.

-Contact your provider if you have a sore in your mouth or lip or a lump in the neck that does not go away within 1 month.
+Contact your provider if you have a sore in your mouth or lip or a lump in the neck that does not go away within one month.
 Early diagnosis and treatment of oral cancer greatly increases the chance of survival.

 Prevention